 Apa Sherpa – in the Guinness Book of Records for climbing Mount Everest 21 times

-I will connect visually to schools and businesses from remote areas during the ascent, by creating a wifi space via satellites.
-This will allow me to speak about the problems the Nepalese people face regarding climate change.
-I will also invite climate specialist to talk about the shifting glaciers that have a direct affect on the local people and, of course, the rest of the planet.
+I connected visually to schools and businesses from remote areas during the ascent, by creating a wifi space via satellites.
+This allowed me to speak about the problems the Nepalese people face regarding climate change.
+I invited climate specialists to talk about the shifting glaciers that have a direct affect on the local people and, of course, the rest of the planet.

-Students and companies will also be able to talk through the extreme leadership approach to leading teams in high altitude.
+Students and companies were able to talk through the extreme leadership approach to leading teams in high altitude.

-The Skype link equipment has already been tested on the 2012 Everest ascent training expedition.
-I have already contacted schools and companies in Japan, Norway, USA and UK, with further tests taking place on the next training expedition in January 2013.
+The Skype link equipment was previously tested on the 2012 Everest ascent training expedition.
+Additionally I had already contacted schools and companies in Japan, Norway, USA and UK.

-Everest has been climbed before, but this doesn’t mean it’s easy – climbing over seven thousand metres is still unknown to me.
-I will train and prepare for the trek, but like all extreme expeditions, Mother Nature will dictate the eventual possibility of success.
-I will also continue to film the team and undertake Skype links in mountains and villages we pass through.
-An independent cameraman has been approached to capture the event and we will then work together to put the Mount Everest, the North Pole and the South Pole films together as one documentary.
+Everest has been climbed before, but this doesn’t mean it’s easy – climbing over seven thousand metres was an still to me.
+I trained and prepare for the trek, but like all extreme expeditions, Mother Nature and circumstance dictated the eventual possibility of success.